 Fly-fishing is also practised by many and Switzerland has many rivers suitable for fly-fishing.

-- Guide to Fishing and Hunting from The Swiss Portal
+- Guide to Fly fishing from Swiss flies

 - The Swiss Federal Office for the Environment